Why didn’t I think of that??

 When Dave and I recently spent some time cruising aboard Winterlude, with our friends David and Jan Irons, I saw Jan’s solution.
 It was perfect!

 A real leather chamois absorbs 7 times in water and can be wrung out after using and then hung up.
 When it’s dry, you can put it almost anywhere — it’s not very big.
 To clean a chamois, throw it in the laundry (but don’t put it in a dryer or use fabric softener on it).
-It will last almost forever and it’s cheaper than a lot of “real” dish drainers and pads.
+It will last several years and it’s cheaper than a lot of “real” dish drainers and pads.

 You can find a chamois in a number of different sizes, depending on how big your counter is where you want to use it.
 It cuts easily if you want a non-standard size.